innovationgarage/train-tf-object-detection/README.md

 ## 1. Label images

-  - If you are using a pre-labeled dataset, you may have to jump forward to one of the steps between 2 to 6 depending on the format of the labels
+  - If you are using a pre-labeled dataset, you may have to jump forward to one of the steps between 2 to 6 depending on the format of the labels.

+  - If you are using [label-V](https://github.com/innovationgarage/label-V), you may jump to step 3.

   - Follow these steps to make [ImageNet-Utils](https://github.com/tzutalin/ImageNet_Utils)